cycleplatform/docs-portal/docs/reference/stacks/stacks.md

 1. Pasting a raw stack into the Cycle portal
 2. Importing from a git repo

+### Access Controls
+Regardless of if the user picks git repo or directly uploads a file, [access controls](/reference/hubs/access-controls)

 ### Importing A Raw Stack File

 The raw stack file option is a convenience method of creating a stack.
 It would be advised to use the git repo method listed next for production deployments.